Online Master's In Special Education — Job Outlook

 Median Salaries for Special Education Teachers

-A MSEd in Special Education brings new financial benefits to your chosen career, and opens up doors to high-paying education jobs that might otherwise be unavailable without an advanced degree in education.
-The median salary for special education teachers with a master’s degree are:
+When you choose one of Purdue's online special education programs, you'll open the door to new financial benefits to your chosen career through a variety of high-paying education jobs that might otherwise be unavailable without an advanced degree in education.
+The median salaries for special education teachers with a master’s degree are:

-Purdue’s online masters in special education is also the first step for those who wish to pursue their PhD and increase their career prospects and lifetime earning potential even more.
+Purdue’s online special education licensure is also the first step for those who wish to pursue their PhD and increase their career prospects and lifetime earning potential even more.

 NOTES AND CONDITIONS - PLEASE READ